DeGrom dazzles in return, bullpen costs Mets in loss to Nats - WHIZ News

 TRAINER’S ROOM

 Nationals: Rookie LHP MacKenzie Gore, the furthest along of the five young players acquired from the Padres for Soto and Bell, will not get rushed back from elbow inflammation by a last-place team looking toward the future.
 Gore went on the injured list last week, though the injury wasn’t an obstacle to completing the trade after the Nationals got the thumbs up from their doctor.
-“He’s had limited innings his whole career.
-He had a big workload early on this season that he’s never had before,” general manager Mike Rizzo said.
-“We’re going to take it slow with him, for sure.”
+“We’re going to take it slow with him, for sure,” general manager Mike Rizzo said.

 UP NEXT